 1. How is The Lab different from other Coding programs?

-– Our is An Experiential Curriculum.
+– Our curriculum is An Experiential one.
 The Lab’s experiential curriculum removes students from traditional classroom setting and allows them to immerse themselves into real-world problems.
 It is a powerful approach to teaching coding and Computational Thinking, hence enhancing theunderstanding of math and science.
 Core computational thinking concepts such as decomposition, pattern recognition, and abstraction are introduced as will programming tools such as flowcharts.

 2. How is my child being assessed in The Lab?

 Each student is stringently assessed by a cutting -edge technology system powered by data analytics, supported with highly qualified facilitators.
 We closely monitor the progress of the student throughout his/her learning journey with us as the system assessed the student consistently to ensure that the student is learning in the most efficient way.

 3. What is the difference between Scratch and The Lab Google Blockly?